 Since 2011’s “Horrible Bosses,” Jennifer Aniston has proven herself to be fearlessly funny when given the opportunity.
 Playing another horrible boss as Carol Vanstone, she may not get as many daring shots to be as wickedly entertaining as she did as the sexually voracious Dr. Julia Harris, but Aniston is quite the pistol, even taking delight in talking down to a little girl at an airport gate.
 As uptight Human Resources department head Mary, a parrot-owning, multi-denominational holiday sweater-wearing “human pop-up ad,” Kate McKinnon is just a treasure.
 She has the special gift to turn nearly every loopy facial expression and line delivery into comic gold, and only she knows how to make a fart joke work.
 As mood-imbalanced, heat-packing pimp Trina, the go-for-broke Jillian Bell is her usual force-of-nature self, stealing every scene she’s in as her character shifts gears from nice and friendly to dangerously scary and never being at a loss for words.
 Also, around the margins, Vanessa Bayer uses her wide smile to her advantage; Rob Corddry scores some laughs as the angriest customer service representative; and Southern comic Fortune Feimster owns two hilarious bits as an overeager first-day Uber driver who goes on a tirade about the name “Carol.”

 “Office Christmas Party” could always be funnier and more clever in places, indeed.
-There is, however, the quaint impression of a tightly scripted comedy and not one with too much interminable improv that slows the pacing to a dead halt, even if there is proof in the end-credit outtakes that there was riffing on set.
+It does, however, give off the pleasingly quaint impression of a tightly scripted comedy and not one with too much interminable Apatow-style ad-libbing that slows the pacing to a dead halt, even if there is proof in the end-credit outtakes that there was riffing on set.
 Pay little attention to contrivances required to keep the plot wheels moving—and a forced, needless development that has Carol offering Josh a job at her New York branch—and one will have a rollickingly debauched good time.
 Bound to get a bum rap, “Office Christmas Party” may not be brilliant, but as one of those comedies where you laugh fitfully just enough times, it’s like a Christmas miracle of spiked egg nog and naughty corruption without any boss supervision.

 Grade: B -